 If you head out into the Gulf of Mexico, you can go on a dolphin sightseeing tour and spend your day with these playful creatures in their habitat.
 Unlike the aquariums and tanks in Tampa, you can touch and interact with dolphins for free.

 Take a boat to the Boca Ciega Bay, home to over 700 identified dolphins.
 Along with plenty of dolphins, you might also spot other wildlife, such as seabirds, manatees, and sea turtles.

 If you get lucky, you can see the dolphins jump out of the water as you glide silently among them.

 Visit the Glass Exhibition

 Visit Dale Chichulay’s permanent glass exhibition in downtown St. Petersburg.
-His paintings have hung over the piazza, and his permanent glass collection is on display in the gallery which is dedicated to his large-scale works.
+His paintings have hung over the piazza, and his permanent glass collection is displayed in the gallery dedicated to his large-scale works.

-After admiring the collection, walk through the Chihuly museum.
+After admiring the collection, walk through the Chihuly Museum.
 Since you are visiting on the weekend, you can ask the docents around to help if you have questions about the place.

-Make a stop at the Glass Studio & Hot Shop at the Morean Arts Center.
-Here you can watch glassblowers and make your own pieces.
-The shop also displays glassworks by local and regional artists.
+Stop at the Glass Studio & Hot Shop at the Morean Arts Center.
+Here, you can watch Glassblowers and make your pieces.
+The shop also displays glasswork by local and regional artists.

 You can save on admission in the gallery with the CityPass Tampa Bay.